bibblio/related-content-module/README.md

 You will need to drop this (empty) element onto the page yourself so as to position it as you wish.

 ### 2) Recommendation Key
 This allows you to safely connect to the Bibblio API from a page visitor's browser.
-The recommendation key can be obtained from [our API](http://docs.bibblio.apiary.io/#reference/authorization/recommendation-keys/list-recommendation-keys) or [your management console](https://developer.bibblio.org/admin/account).
+The recommendation key can be obtained from [our API](http://docs.bibblio.apiary.io/#reference/authorization/recommendation-keys/list-recommendation-keys) or [your management console](https://developer.bibblio.org/admin/account) (click on the _Credentials_ page and then select _Manage my keys_).

 ### 3) contentItemId
 The Bibblio `contentItemId` of the article (or other piece of content) being displayed must be provided in order to retrieve content recommendations.
 The `contentItemId` is provided when [creating a content item](http://docs.bibblio.apiary.io/#reference/storing-data/content-items/create-a-content-item), and is also retrievable when [listing your content items](http://docs.bibblio.apiary.io/#reference/storing-data/content-items/list-content-items).